Sherman3D: Overview

 Sherman3D started as an independent game development community but was incorporated in April 2003 in Malaysia.
-Sherman3D's has online developers from across the globe from countries such as Japan, New Zealand, United Kingdom and America.
-Sherman3D specializes in pixel art outsourcing and has worked on over 20 internationally recognized games including Drawn To Life published by THQ in 2007, Scribblenauts published by Warner Bros.
+Sherman3D's has online developers from countries such as Japan, New Zealand, United Kingdom and the United States.
+Sherman3D has worked on over 20 games including Drawn To Life published by THQ in 2007, Scribblenauts published by Warner Bros.
 Interactive Entertainment in 2009, Nickelodeon Diego's Build & Rescue published by 2K Play in 2010.

 In 2011, Sherman3D created its own story and trademarked intellectual property in the form of a sci-fi fantasy PC Role Playing Game entitled Alpha Kimori Great Doubt Episode One, which was distributed by Big Fish Games, IGN Entertainment and GameHouse in the US, IGN in the UK, GamersGate in Sweden, and DLsite in Japan.